 - Fitness programs

 One cost for a Medicare Advantage plan is a monthly premium.
 Some Medicare Advantage plans offer a $0 monthly premium, but with all plans you must continue paying your Medicare Part B premium.
-Be aware that a Medicare Advantage plan with the lowest premium may not necessarily be the least expensive plan.
-Consider other costs, such as copays.
+The best Medicare Advantage plan for you might not be the one with the lowest premium.
+Consider other costs, such as copays, coinsurance, and deductibles.

 Copayment or coinsurance

-A copayment is usually a set dollar amount, for example, $45, that you must pay when you receive a specific medical service.
-Coinsuranceis a different kind of cost-sharing.
-It’s a percentage (such as 20%) of the total cost of a doctor visit.
+A copayment is usually a set dollar amount you pay when you receive a specific medical service.
+Coinsurance is a percentage (such as 20%) of the total cost of a doctor visit.

 Different Medicare Advantage plans may charge different copayments or coinsurance amounts.
 If you have a PPO plan, the plan may charge you a higher copayment or coinsurance for a visit to a doctor out-of-network.
 Preventative services may come with a $0 copayment with some Medicare Advantage plans.